sailfish009/openstructure/modules/base/doc/logging.rst

 .. function:: PushVerbosityLevel(verbosity)

   Change the verbosity level to the given integer value.
-All log events which have a severity above verbosity will be ignored.
+All log events which have a severity above *verbosity* will not be shown.
 By default, the log level is 2, meaning that errors, warnings and script logging events are visible.
 By setting it to -1, you can disable all logging.

+  :param verbosity: Desired verbosity level
   :type  verbosity: :class:`int`

 .. function:: PopVerbosityLevel()